-With extreme legislation like HB 151 and Sub.
-SB 83, why bother?
+With extreme legislation like Sub.
+Senate Bill 83, why bother?

-House Bill 151 is a shameful attempt to micromanage Ohio colleges, universities, and higher education faculty and staff on ideology that is rooted in the politically motivated culture wars.
+Sub.
+Senate Bill 83 is a shameful attempt to micromanage Ohio colleges, universities, and higher education faculty and staff on ideology that is rooted in the politically motivated culture wars.

-Your constituents expect much higher priorities from our elected leaders than culture war issues, which are a distraction from what is really happening and what really needs to be done at the Ohio Statehouse to support both K-12 and higher education in the Buckeye State.
+Most Ohioans would agree that there should be much higher priorities for our elected leaders than culture war issues, which are a distraction from what is really happening and what really needs to be done at the Ohio Statehouse to support both K-12 and higher education in the Buckeye State.

-Please vote NO on House Bill 151, a harmful bill that is the epitome of government overreach.
+Please vote NO on Sub.
+SB 83, a harmful bill that is the epitome of government overreach.